Panel with Samie Detzer, Jody Kuehner, Fox Whitney, Markeith Wiley

 In her exhibition DITCH, Cherdonna Shinatra sets herself the impossible task of making everyone happy.
 Blending modern dance, drag, and clowning, Cherdonna dissects what it means to move through this dumpster fire of a world with a smile on her face.
 She seems to have all the answers, but what happens when she can't make everyone happy?
 What happens when the state of the world feels too overwhelming?
 Is it better to end it all or find a way to persevere?

-Join Cherdonna, aka Jody Kuehner, and special guests Samie Detzer, Artistic Director of Washington Ensemble Theatre, and multidisciplinary artist Markeith Wiley in a discussion moderated by Maggie Rogers as they dig into the themes raised by DITCH, and what it means to continue to make art in a world plagued by constant crisis.
+Join Cherdonna, aka Jody Kuehner, and special guests Samie Detzer, Artistic Director of Washington Ensemble Theatre, and multidisciplinary artist Markeith Wiley in a discussion moderated by Fox Whitney as they dig into the themes raised by DITCH, and what it means to continue to make art in a world plagued by constant crisis.

 About the Presenters